Mahla9/Mahla9/README.md

 - 👀 I’m interested in technology, design web and also security network
 - 🌱 I’m currently learning tailwind & js
 - ⚡ Fun fact: A junior writes a code that hundreds of seniors cannot understand.
-- 😄 love to love to travel, height, jump, drive and motorcycle
+- 😄 love to travel, height, jump, drive and motorcycle